anhdang000/Background-Remover/README.md

 - Step 6: The API for the computer vision challenge (regarded in <b>Week 1</b>) is deployed on http://SERVER-IP:8888/challenge

-- Step 7: To get stored data in MongoDB Database, give a check at http://SERVER-IP:8888/images
+- Step 7: To review stored data in MongoDB Database, give a check at http://SERVER-IP:8888/images